|Nutrition Facts (per serving)|

 The sweetened combination of gin, orange juice, and grenadine makes a really nice drink.
 Yet, it's only with the hint of absinthe that it becomes really fascinating.
 Most recipes for the monkey gland suggest adding a splash of absinthe or one of its many substitutes to the shaker, but there's something to the subtlety of rinsing the glass.
 This creates a nice, fruity cocktail with the slightest taste of anise as contrast and an intoxicating aroma.

-Swirl a dash of absinthe in a chilled cocktail glass to coat it, then dump out any excess liqueur.
+Swirl a dash of absinthe in a chilled cocktail glass to coat it, then discard any excess liqueur.

 Strain into the prepared glass.

 Garnish with an orange slice or a flamed orange peel.
 Serve and enjoy.